Few sons are like their fathers–most are worse, and a few are better than their fathers.

 Who said the quote?

-The quote "Few sons are like their fathers--most are worse, and a few are better than their fathers." is often attributed to Homer (Quotes).
-Homer is the legendary ancient Greek poet credited with composing the epic poems "The Iliad" and "The Odyssey."
+The quote “Few sons are like their fathers–most are worse, and a few are better than their fathers.” is often attributed to Homer (Quotes).
+Homer is the legendary ancient Greek poet credited with composing the epic poems “The Iliad” and “The Odyssey.”

 Chief Editor

-Tal Gur is an author, founder, and impact-driven entrepreneur at heart.
-After trading his daily grind for a life of his own daring design, he spent a decade pursuing 100 major life goals around the globe.
-His journey and most recent book, The Art of Fully Living, has led him to found Elevate Society.
+Tal Gur is an impact-driven creator at heart.
+After trading his daily grind for a life of his own design, he spent a decade pursuing 100 life goals around the globe.
+Tal's journey and recent book, The Art of Fully Living, inspired him to found Elevate Society.